 In 1852 71 Gower Street got a new owner.
 His name was Joseph Batho, the civil engineer and inventor, who is now best remembered for being a joint-patentee with William Clark of a revolutionary steam road roller.
-The London post Office directory for 1861 lists a new occupant.
+The London Post Office directory for 1861 lists a new occupant.
 Physician John Hogg, the author of The Health and Habits of the Inhabitants of London (1847) and Prevention of Consumption (1860).
 Hogg shared the ground floor consulting rooms, as well as a living accommodation above, with his son Francis Robert Hogg, who was Assistant Surgeon to the Royal Artillery, Woolwich.
 The father continued here until 1879.
 His executors sold No 71 Gower Street to Miss Eleanor Mitchell, who started to run it as a boarding house in 1881.
-Few years later Miss Mitchell sold her business to Mrs Floyd.
-She in turn sold on before 1888-the year Jack the Ripper was stalking the fog-bound streets of Whitechapel to the east-to the architect Robert Tyler.
+A few years later Miss Mitchell sold her business to Mrs. Floyd.
+She, in turn, sold on before 1888-the year Jack the Ripper was stalking the fog-bound streets of Whitechapel to the east-to the architect Robert Tyler.

 The dwelling returned to use an apartment house circa 1897 with Mrs. Lucy Crawcour.
 Records for 1907 show the apartment house run by Horace Alex Welch. regency house hotel By the end of the First World War in 1918 the proprietor was Mrs. Nellie Peters who sold the business circa 1925 to Miss Inez Atkinson.
 The house is still shown in the London Post Office directories of this date as ‘apartments’, but by 1931 is listed as ‘private hotel’ in the hands of an Italian lady Mrs. Vechietti.